How to Choose a Mortgage Lender in New York: Ultimate Guide

 To learn more about co-ops and condos, read up on our article about co-ops and condos and the differences.

-Your next important step is knowing how to make make an offer.
+Your next important step is knowing how to make an offer.

-Once you have a mortgage procured, make sure you have a trusted agent and team of professionals by your side.
-You definitely don’t want to be flying solo when navigating today’s housing market in NYC.
+Once you have a mortgage procured, ensure you have a trusted agent and team of professionals.
+You don't want to be flying solo when navigating today's housing market in NYC.

 Search for Home Sales in NYC